IN THE BEGINNING

 free monthly classes for our members and host nationally and internationally recognized instructors

-throughout the year to further our education in all types of
+occasionally to further our education in all types of

 We welcome all interested parties - beginnner to professional!
 If you'd like to join our association, see our membership page for more information.